istio/istio.io/content/docs/setup/kubernetes/upgrading-istio/index.md

     namespaces: ["default"]
 {{< /text >}}

-Wait for a few seconds until the cluster rbac config take effect and then you can safely delete the rbac config.
+Wait for a few seconds until the `ClusterRbacConfig` take effect and then you can safely delete the `RbacConfig`.

 A script is provided to automate the migration for you.
-The script will get existing rbac config and apply a cluster rbac config with the same specification.
-It will then wait a few seconds and delete the rbac config if the new cluster rbac config is applied successfully.
+The script will get existing `RbacConfig` and apply a `ClusterRbacConfig` with the same specification.
+It will then wait a few seconds and delete the `RbacConfig` if the new `ClusterRbacConfig` is applied successfully.

 Depending on if you have the [Istio installation package](/docs/setup/kubernetes/download-release):